Saturday, May 28 — Thursday, June 2

 Boston → Grand Isle, VT

 Bos/treal (Boss-tree-all) is a weeklong bike tour and fundraiser that benefits the Boston Cyclists Union’s (BCU) work to improve biking for everyone in Boston.
-In 2021, participants will ride about 300 miles over 4 days (about 70 miles/day) before spending two nights resting on the shores of Vermont’s Hero Islands in lovely Lake Champlain.*
+In 2022, participants will ride nearly 300 miles over 4 days (ranging from 55 - 82 miles/day) to Burlington, VT.
+From there, riders enjoy a free day to explore Burlington and the surrounding area before making their way the final few miles to camp at Grand Isle on lovely Lake Champlain.*

 Bos/treal is a gateway to biking longer distances, a leadership pipeline for bike advocacy, and a major source of support for the BCU’s work to make biking better in Boston.
 Most importantly: It’s an amazing bike adventure!